garybehrend/remote_download/README.md

 1. ~~Create a logging process - start time and finish time.~~
 2. Notification process - sms, email or twitter.
+3. Implement a config file using json (for mail settings etc)
 3. Add a gui interface

 ##Setup:##